Privacy Policy: Overview

 Survey information is used only for the purpose designated.

-If the Scheme asks you for personal information in order to complete its functions you will be informed how that personal information will be used if you choose to give it to us.
+If ACT Official Visitors asks you for personal information in order to complete its functions you will be informed how that personal information will be used if you choose to give it to us.
 Where your information will be shared with another government agency or other organisation, a link to the relevant agency or organisation’s privacy policy will be provided.

 • it is necessary to provide you with a service that you have requested;